bethsherm/alexa-cookbook/aws/Amazon-IOT/webapp-thing/README.md

  + The page should display with a green status label saying "CONNECTED"

 #### Test your skill
-1. Say: Alexa, open mein reisehelfer
+1. Say: Alexa, open city browser
-1. Say: reisen nach Frankfurt
+1. Say: go to Frankfurt
-1. Say: ich komme aus Belfast
+1. Say: go to Belfast
-1. Say: stopp
+1. Say: stop

-The browser page should automatically create a new child window page, that points to an Image Search URL for the city you requested!
+The browser page should automatically create a new child window pop-up, that points to an Image Search URL for the city you requested!

 #### Debug
  * If there is any issue, open your browser's Debug Console and look for any Javascript errors for clues.
+ * Check for any suppressed popup window within your browser's URL bar.

 <hr />